CNES/cars/docs/source/user_guide/configuration.rst

     **Epipolar a priori**

+    The epipolar is usefull to accelerate the preliminary steps of the grid correction and the disparity range evaluation, particularly for the sensor_to_full_resolution_dsm pipeline.
-    The epipolar_a_priori data dict should be produced from low and full resolution dsm pipeline.
+    The epipolar_a_priori data dict is produced during low or full resolution dsm pipeline.
-    However, the using of the epipolar is usefull for the sensor_to_full_resolution_dsm.
-    It should be not activated for the sensor_to_low_resolution_dsm.
+    However, the epipolar_a_priori should be not activated for the sensor_to_low_resolution_dsm.
     So, the sensor_to_low_resolution_dsm pipeline produces a refined_conf_full_res.json in the outdir that contains the epipolar_a_priori information for each sensor image pairs.
+    The epipolar_a_priori is also saved in the used_conf.json with the sensor_to_full_resolution_dsm pipeline.

     For each sensor images, the epipolar a priori are filled as following: